-This course provides an in-depth study of the evaluation, diagnosis and physical management of musculoskeletal dysfunction involving the upper extremities, to include the shoulder, elbow, wrist and hand.
+This course provides an in-depth study of the evaluation, diagnosis and physical management of musculoskeletal dysfunction of the cervical spine, temporomandibular joint and upper extremities of the human body.
 Students will learn to integrate concepts of various approaches to physical therapy management with specific examination and intervention techniques to address both surgical and non-surgical musculoskeletal conditions of these regions.
 Various orthopedic manual physical therapy approaches including special tests, thrust and non-thrust joint mobilization techniques, will be introduced.
 The student will also learn to incorporate appropriate therapeutic exercise regimens for various musculoskeletal conditions of these upper quadrant regions.